hphilpotts/Album-Review-App-Project-2-General-Assembly-SEI-66/README.md

 `aria-label`s added to popup alert notifications.
 Unneccessary labels - _copied across through bootstrap example code, I think_ - removed from nav elements as `page='current'` not needed.

+`album/` views updated for improved accessibility.
+The use of a `<table>` to show the Album Index is not especially accessible: cards or similar would likely be a better approach. _Added to future updates - may yet be brought forward however._

 ## Main Features & Fixes before rehost:
 **In bold if done.**